wp-plugins/fraxion/readme.txt

 == Changelog ==
 = 0.4.9 =

 Fix bug with pretty links introduced with 0.4.8.
+Should wark with all settings now.

 = 0.4.8 =